Self-assessment

 Step 1: Reconnect with your own values

-Look at the Schwartz values map – available at commoncausefoundation.org.
+Look at the Schwartz values map at the back of this toolkit or downloadable at commoncausefoundation.org.
 Identify your five most and five least important values.
 Notice where they sit.
-Do they lean more toward intrinsic (Benevolence, Universalism, Self-direction) or extrinsic (Power, Achievement)?
+Do they lean more toward intrinsic (Benevolence, Universalism and half of Self-direction categories) or extrinsic (Power and Achievement categories)?
+Are they grouped together or spread apart?
+Reflect on how your day-to-day work connects to these values and where it feels in tension with them

 Step 2: Assess your current stage